irispixel/vscode-dartsass/README.md

 Compiles .scss files using [Dart SASS Compiler](https://sass-lang.com/dart-sass) to css and minified css.

+## Install

+You can install it from inside VSCode by using the following command

+`
+ext install malvahq.dartsass
+`

 ## Usage

 The plugin gets activated when .scss files are opened and saved.